osmcode/osm-testdata/grid/README.md

 OSM IDs in the tests are used as follows:

 All IDs start with the three-digit test number, for instance 711.
-Nodes are then numbered from 000, label nodes from 700, ways from 800 and relations from
-900. So there are enough IDs in each test for 700 nodes, 100 label nodes, 100 ways, and 100 relations.
+Nodes are then numbered from 000, ways from 800 and relations from 900.
+So there are enough IDs in each test for 800 nodes, 100 ways, and 100 relations.

 ## Geometries